Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/limitations.typ

 Our experimental findings provide insights regarding emergent reasoning capabilities in language models.
 The results indicate that while reasoning models can be developed with relatively modest computational resources, the emergence of sophisticated reasoning patterns appears contingent upon foundational model intelligence.
 In scenarios where the base model lacks sufficient cognitive capacity, reasoning patterns do not spontaneously emerge through reinforcement learning alone.

 However, our most significant observation came from the training run incorporating explicit rewards for reasoning length, where we observed the emergence of more sophisticated analytical patterns.
 This suggests that while complete reasoning capabilities may not emerge spontaneously, they can be methodically cultivated through targeted incentive mechanisms that guide the model toward more structured analytical approaches.

-These findings contribute to our understanding of the conditions necessary for emergent reasoning in large language models and highlight promising directions for future research in this domain.

 ]